percona/percona-backup-mongodb/README.md

 Alternatively, you can [run Percona Backup for MongoDB as a Docker container](https://hub.docker.com/r/percona/percona-backup-mongodb).

+## API
-NOTE: This repository contains source code to build binaries.
+This repository contains source code to build binaries.
 It is not a library and it is not intended to be used directly by calling exposed functions, types, etc.
 Please, use `pbm` CLI as the publicly available API.
 See [PBM commands](https://docs.percona.com/percona-backup-mongodb/reference/pbm-commands.html) for reference.

 ## Submit Bug Report / Feature Request